lmtoy/lmtoy_2021-S1-MX-3/README.md

 baseline window (dv,dw) a bit odd.
 E.g. dv=350 dw=300 or a manual channel number, or a fake restfreq?
 Fixing the window changed the flux ratio to 1:4 !

 NGC6786 is resolved, the kinematic PA is around 200-210.
+NED reports PA 20-40, INC 34-42.
+Has a bar, and is CCW.
+The bar is appears along the major axis.
 LEDA 62867 might be more like 270, but not well resolved.

 ### Arp91, aka NC5953/4